ImperialCollegeLondon/formalising-mathematics/README.md

 ```

 and then open up some of the files in `src/week1` and you're up and running.
 Look at the `README.md` file in `src/week1` for more instructions.
 Fill in the `sorry`s.
 Try a couple of levels of the [natural number game](http://wwwf.imperial.ac.uk/~buzzard/xena/natural_number_game/) if you're not sure what's going on.

+Important note: if you just use `git clone` or some "download zip file" option on github then it won't work; you will not have access to Lean's maths library if you try this way (so imports won't work etc).

 # I failed/couldn't be bothered to install Lean